sdd-manifesto/manifesto/README.md

 We accelerate our automation the same way we accelerate application development: with modern architecture and programming languages plus frameworks, libraries, and services for generic capabilities.

+We recognize prior art.
+This is not a work of invention but of articulation, of a timely and much needed approach.

 Delivery infrastructure is now programmable, and we will program it.

-We recognize prior art.
-This is not a work of invention but of articulation, of a timely and badly needed approach.

 ## Software Defined Delivery is: